 You should be able to fill out the last few sections reasonably quickly.
 Part VII, Details Of Transaction, can be skipped since these are not available.

-Section VIII is a series of five yes/no questions such as if there are any outstanding judgments, declared bankruptcy and if you are a party to a lawsuit.
+Section VIII is a series of five yes/no questions such as any outstanding judgments, declared bankruptcy, and a party to a lawsuit.

 The last two sections require you to read and sign.
 You agree that the information is accurate and acknowledge that the lender may verify it.
 The final part, which is voluntary, asks you to provide information on your ethnicity, race, and sex.
 If you choose not to offer it, there is a box for you to check.

-The application can be filled out and sent back via e-mail or fax.
+The mortgage pre-approval application can be completed and sent back via e-mail or fax.
 There is likely an option to do it online, too.
-The pre-approval process does not take long, and you should get a letter in one to two days..
-If there are any issues, the banker might need to ask for additional documents.
+The pre-approval process does not take long, and you should get a letter in one to two days.
+The banker might need to ask for additional documents if there are any issues.

 It behooves you to fill out the information accurately.
 The information is going to be verified, and any inconsistencies are going to delay your loan approval.

-Once you have found an apartment you would like to bid on, you should also keep in mind that the bank needs to approve the building.
-The lender will look at things such as the building’s financials, vacancy rate, the split between rentals and owner-occupied units, and the amount of commercial space.
-For a co-op, you need to pass muster with the board, which can be strict, Elika added.
+Once you have found an apartment you would like to submit an offer on, consider your bank needs to approve the building.
+The lender will look at the building’s financials, vacancy rate, the split between rentals and owner-occupied units, and the amount of commercial space.
+In addition, you need to pass muster with the board for a co-op, which can be strict, Elika added.